dheerajsachdeva/school-library-ruby/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse.
+I would like to thank Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **[What is Enumerables Project?]**
+- **[What is School Library Project?]**

-  - [In this project, we did several traversal and searching methods, and with the ability to sort]
+  - [In this project, we will create a school library to add, create book and show list of books on rental]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>